 Using the Whole House Method

-Express Sewer & Drain has an alternative whole house method that involves turning off the water to the house.
+Should the whole house method not work, there's another trick that involves turning off the water to the house.
 As long as you know where the main shutoff valve is, you can use this method:

 - Shut off the main water supply.